vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 * [Creating Processing part of Plug-In](#chapter-3)
 * [Creating Editor part of Plug-In](#chapter-4)

-Let's make Audio Plug-In in VST 2.4.2 format which uses SwiftUI in UI editor.
-The processor of this plug-in will change the **Gain** of incoming audio signal.
+Let's make an [Audio Plug-In](https://github.com/vgorloff/mc-blog-swiftui-in-vst2) in VST 2.4.2 format which uses SwiftUI in Effect editor.
+The processor part of this plug-in will change the gain of incoming audio signal.

-Some historical notes:
+Few historical notes:

 [Virtual Studio Technology - Wikipedia](https://en.wikipedia.org/wiki/Virtual_Studio_Technology)